 Information for First Time Student Applicants for the F-1 Visa

-First time student visa applicants should generally apply at the U.S. Embassy or Consulate with jurisdiction over their place of permanent residence (you will find the U.S. Embassy or Consulate abroad closest to you at http://travel.state.gov/visa/embassy/embassy_4825.html).
+First time student visa applicants should generally apply at the U.S. Embassy or Consulate with jurisdiction over their place of permanent residence.
 Although visa applicants may apply at any U.S. consular office abroad, it may be more difficult to qualify for the visa outside the country of permanent residence.
 All first time student visa applicants are required to appear at the U.S. Embassy or Consulate for an in-person interview.
 However, each embassy and consulate sets its own interview policies and procedures regarding student visas.
-Students should consult Embassy web sites or call for specific application instructions.
+Consult embassy websites or call for specific application instructions.

 Keep in mind that June, July, and August are the busiest months in most consular sections, and interview appointments are the most difficult to get during that period.
-Students need to plan ahead to avoid having to make repeat visits to the Embassy.
-To the extent possible, students should bring the documents suggested below, as well as any other documents that might help establish their ties to the local community.
+Plan ahead to avoid having to make repeat visits to the embassy.
+To the extent possible, bring the documents suggested below, as well as any other documents that might help establish your ties to the local community.

-To allow time to overcome any unforeseen problems that might arise, students are encouraged to apply for their visas several weeks before they plan to travel.
-Students should not apply more than 90 days before the registration date noted on the I-20.
+To allow time to overcome any unforeseen problems that might arise, apply for your visa several weeks before you plan to travel.
+Do not apply more than 90 days before the registration date noted on the I-20.

-It is important to remember that applying early and providing the requested documents does not guarantee that the student will receive a visa.
-Also, because each student’s personal and academic situation is different; two students applying for same visa may be asked different questions and be required to submit different documents.
+It is important to remember that applying early and providing the requested documents does not guarantee that you will receive a visa.
+Also, because each student’s personal and academic situation is different, two students applying for the same visa may be asked different questions and be required to submit different documents.
 For that reason, the guidelines that follow are general and can be abridged or expanded by consular officers overseas, depending on each student’s situation.
 Oglethorpe University will not be responsible for any student not obtaining a U.S. student visa.

 - A passport valid for at least six months